SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Introduction

-Monocular 3D object detection combines 2D image information and depth estimation to achieve detection and localization of 3D objects, which has been widely used in the field of autonomous driving\cite{012}\cite{013}\cite{014}\cite{015}\cite{016}.
+Monocular 3D object detection combines 2D image information and depth estimation to achieve detection and localization of 3D objects, which has been widely used in the field of autonomous driving\cite{012}\cite{014}\cite{015}\cite{016}.
 Currently, there are many excellent models in the field of ANNs.
-For example, MonoWAD \cite{12} introduced an innovative weather-adaptive diffusion model for monocular 3D object detection, LabelDistill\cite{14} presented label-guided cross-modal knowledge distillation for camera-based 3D object detection, Mono3DVG\cite{15} offered a fresh perspective by detecting 3D objects through detailed descriptions of visual appearance, and MonoCD\cite{24}, a network architecture based on auxiliary information.
+For example, MonoWAD \cite{12} introduced an innovative weather-adaptive diffusion mechanism, which can effectively deal with changes in image features under different weather conditions, thereby enhancing the robustness and accuracy of monocular 3D object detection.
+LabelDistill\cite{14} presented a label-guided cross-modal knowledge distillation method, which uses data from other modalities to assist in 3D object detection from 2D images.
+Mono3DVG\cite{15} offered a fresh perspective by detecting 3D objects through detailed descriptions of visual appearance, and is able to accurately identify and locate objects with complex appearances.
+MonoCD\cite{24}, a network architecture based on auxiliary information, further optimized the performance of monocular 3D object detection.
 However, when applying monocular 3D object detection to resource-constrained edge devices like autonomous driving\cite{017}, its practical deployment will be restricted.
-So it is very important to implement a network model with low-power characteristics for monocular 3D object detection.
-Naturally, brain-like SNNs model with low-power characteristics, can offer us a novel insight to solve this problem.
+These edge devices typically have limited computing resources and energy supplies, while existing ANN models often require high computational power and energy consumption to implement complex detection algorithms.
+Therefore, it is very important to implement a network model with low-power characteristics for monocular 3D object detection.
+Against this backdrop, brain-inspired SNNs models have attracted attention for their unique low-power characteristics, which give them potential advantages in handling monocular 3D object detection tasks and offer new ideas for solving this problem.